Brazilian cruiser Bahia: Second World War

-After Brazil's entrance into the Second World War on 21 August 1942, which took effect on 31 August, Bahia was used extensively during the Atlantic campaign for escorts and patrols; sources conflict as to the actual number—either 67 and 15 or 62 and 11.
+After Brazil's entrance into the Second World War on 21 August 1942, which took effect on 31 August, Bahia was used extensively during the Atlantic campaign for 67 escorts and 15 patrols.
 In total, it traveled 101971 nmi in 358 days, and played a role in shepherding over 700 merchant ships.
 It and Rio Grande do Sul were labeled by the United States Naval Institute's magazine Proceedings as being "oversized destroyers" that were "relatively slow".

 Bahia was modernized again twice during the war, in both 1942 and 1944; these modernizations were not as extensive as those of the 1920s.
 Two of its 47 mm guns were replaced with 76 mm L/23 AA guns, its Madsen guns were replaced with seven Oerlikon 20 mm cannons in single mounts, and a director for these guns was installed.
 Two depth charge tracks were added, improved range-finders were added to the 120 mm guns, and sonar and radar were fitted, in addition to other minor modifications.
 The Brazilian Navy's official history of the ship reports these modifications, but does not specify which were undertaken in which year.